TenzinJam/TailWind/notes.md

 So, rename the first config file so that it is a regular js file and run the commang again to create a tailwind config file.
 Now make the changes in there.
 Remember to use the

 [] using tailwindd css intellisense for autosuggestion of styling, such as colors, font, and others

+[] in Tailwind we do not need to manually create any media querries at all.